 \section{Algorithm for testing graph admissibility}

-A given graph $G$ on $n$ vertices with $m$ edges is admissible if and only if the following matrix equation is admissible:
+A given graph $G$ on $n$ vertices with $m$ edges is admissible if and only if the following matrix equation is soluble:

-where \begin{itemize} \item $M$ is the $m\times n$ incidence matrix of $G$ with rows and columns indexed by the edges and vertices of $G$, and so $M$ is a $\{0,1\}$-matrix with each row containing exactly two $1$'s; \item $L = (l_1,l_2,\dots,l_n)^T$ is a column vector of pairwise distinct integer vertex labels; \item $X = (x_1,x_2,\dots,x_m)^T$ is a column vector formed by powers of $2$ representing the sums of edges' endpoint labels.\footnote{The elements of $X$ are not required to be distinct.} \end{itemize} Both $L$ and $X$ in this equation are unknown and have to be determined.
+where \begin{itemize} \item $M$ is the $m\times n$ incidence matrix of $G$ with rows and columns indexed by the edges and vertices of $G$, that is, $M$ is a $\{0,1\}$-matrix with each row containing exactly two $1$'s; \item $L = (l_1,l_2,\dots,l_n)^T$ is a column vector of pairwise distinct integer vertex labels; \item $X = (x_1,x_2,\dots,x_m)^T$ is a column vector formed by powers of $2$ representing the sums of edges' endpoint labels.\footnote{The elements of $X$ are not required to be distinct.} \end{itemize} Both $L$ and $X$ in this equation are unknown and have to be determined.

-We start with solving \eqref{mateq} for $L$ in terms of $X$, that is we compute a (partial) solution of the form $l_i = p_i(x_1,\dots,x_m)$, where $p_i$ are linear polynomials with rational coefficients ($i\in\{1,2,\dots,n\}$).
-Such a solution exists if and only if $K_l\cdot X = 0$, where $K_l$ is the a matrix with rows forming a basis of the left kernel of $M$.
-For better efficiency, we will assume that $K_l$ has integer elements and is LLL-reduced.
-Let $E$ be the set of elements of $K_lX$, which are linear homogeneous polynomials with integer coefficients representing linear equations in $x_1,\dots,x_m$.
+We start by solving \eqref{mateq} for $L$ in terms of $X$.
+That is, we compute a (partial) solution of the form $l_i = p_i(x_1,\dots,x_m)$ for $i\in\{1,2,\dots,n\}$, where each $p_i$ is a linear polynomial with rational coefficients.
+Such a solution exists if and only if $K_l\cdot X = 0$, where $K_l$ is an integer matrix with rows that form a basis of the left kernel of $M$.
+It will be seen that the performance of our algorithm is sensitive to the number of nonzero elements in $K_l$, and thus we assume that $K_l$ is sparse, which can be achieved (to some extent) with LLL reduction~\cite{Bremner2011}.
+Let $E$ be the set of elements of $K_l\cdot X$, which are homogeneous linear polynomials with integer coefficients representing linear equations in $x_1,\dots,x_m$.

-Let $K_r$ be a matrix with columns form a basis of the right kernel of $M$.
+Let $K_r$ be a matrix whose columns form a basis of the right kernel of $M$.
 For a connected graph $G$, it is known that $K_r$ has size $n\times t$, where $t=1$ or $t=0$ depending on whether $G$ is bipartite~\cite{Nuffelen1976}.
-We find it convenient to view an $n\times 0$ matrix as composed of $n$ empty rows (and so all rows are equal).
-Adding a linear combination of the columns of $K_r$ to a solution $L$ to equation \eqref{mateq} turns it into another solution $L'$ (with the same $X$), and furthermore all solutions can be obtained this way.
-The following theorem implies that for any set of pairwise distinct rows of $K_r$, we can find a linear combination of the of the columns of $K_r$ such that the corresponding elements of $L'$ will also be pairwise distinct.
+We find it convenient to view an $n\times 0$ matrix as composed of $n$ empty rows (and thus having all rows equal).
+Adding a linear combination of the columns of $K_r$ to a solution $L$ of equation \eqref{mateq} turns it into another solution $L'$, and furthermore all solutions with the same $X$ can be obtained this way.
+The following theorem implies that for any set of pairwise distinct rows of $K_r$, we can find a linear combination of the columns of $K_r$ such that the corresponding elements of $L'$ are also pairwise distinct.